 Nowadays, it’s commonplace for new products to be manufactured from (or at least contain) recycled materials.
 By using recycled materials in new products we are helping to conserve the earth’s natural resources.

-Using recycled materials in the manufacturing of new products uses considerably less energy than when manufacturing products from raw materials.
+Using recycled materials in manufacturing uses considerably less energy when compared to manufacturing products from raw materials.

 What Can You Do?

 If you already understand the reasons why you should recycle, here is a list of useful tips you can follow in order to help make a difference:

 - Make Use of Recycling Facilities – Homes in many different countries now have access to recycling bins and containers provided by their local council or government.
 It’s a sensible idea to make use of these and take the time to fill them.
 If you don’t have these boxes, you can easily purchase a suitable container for each recyclable product (e.g. paper, plastic, and glass), and then take these down to your local recycling centre.

 - Shop Sensibly – Look for products that feature sensible packaging and don’t go over the top with different layers that are actually unneeded.
 Did you know that in the US, around $1 of every $11 spent on food items is the cost of the packaging?
 Also try to only purchase the items you will actually use as this is important in reducing the estimated 21 million shopping bags of food which end up in US landfills each and every year.

 The statements above show how easily we can reduce the impact on landfill sites.
 If the necessary services are in place for your local area, then why not do your part by following the simple steps above?